Your information – Your rights – What you need to know

 Information collected includes referring / exit web pages, click patterns, most / least viewed web pages, session duration, number of visitors, browser type, operating system, etc. Information is collected by using cookies.

 Leaflets are available which give you more details about how we manage your information and the rights you have in respect of the personal information that we hold about you.
-A child friendly privacy notice can be found HERE
+Child friendly privacy notice

 Please ask a member of staff for a copy or you can download the electronic version below.